 3. "The "flesh" is a concept used in different contexts throughout the bible.
 Can you think of any way that "the flesh" is used positively in the Bible?
 What it is about the flesh that makes the law powerless?
-Genesis 2:23, Exekiel 37:1-6, Luke 24:39.
-Flesh was made by God and it will be redeemed by God.
-In its fallen state it craves the satisfaction of our desires and reorders them so they (our desires) lead us to break God's law.
-We worship the flesh rather than God, or as Paul puts it (in Romans 1:22-23), we exchange the image of God for something else.

 4. How does God turn around this problem of the flesh weakening the Law?